ATlexEide/alexandereide.com/README.md

-# my-test-site
+# alexandereide.com
-A place where i just play around with what i learn and get used to the tools
+My personal site where I play around with and test things I learn as I dive into software engineering